-- Salicylic Acid Cream: This is a cream based in a naturally occurring compound that helps clear dirt, skin cells and other debris that causes acne.
+- Salicylic Acid Cream: This cream is based on a naturally occurring compound that helps clear dirt, skin cells and other debris that causes acne.
 It also reduces swelling and redness and minimises the appearance of scarring.
 It can be used as a part of your daily routine.

 - Retinoids: There is also evidence to suggest that topical retinoids help with acne scarring treatment.
 Topical retinoids block inflammation, reduce acne lesions and encourage cell regeneration.
 They also lighten acne scars.
-Retinoids do make your skin sensitive to the sun, so make sure you pair this with some sunscreen.
+Retinoids make your skin sensitive to the sun, so pair this with some sunscreen.

-- Natural Remedies: Whilst the science and proof is not yet clear behind home remedies, the ones traditionally used are coconut oil, shea butter, aloe vera gel and raw natural honey.
-These ingredients are usually used in a face mask, facial or scrub to treat the surface of the skin.
+- Natural Remedies: Whilst the science and proof are not yet clear behind home remedies, the ones traditionally used are coconut oil, shea butter, aloe vera gel and raw natural honey.
+These ingredients are usually used in a face mask, facial or scrub to treat the skin’s surface.

 Acne Scarring Treatment in Conclusion

-Many people live with acne scars every day but the treatment and management options are here now.
+Many people live with acne scars daily, but the treatment and management options are here now.
 You no longer need to worry about the appearance of scars because they do not have to be permanent anymore.

 If you aren’t having any success with home remedies anymore, seeking the advice of a dermatologist should be your next step.
 They can help assess and recommend the best medical treatment for you!